mozilla/fxa-auth-server/docs/api.md

 * `recoveryKeyId`: *validators.recoveryKeyId*

   <!--begin-request-body-post-recoverykeys-recoveryKeyId-->
-  Recovery Key Id is a hash of the recovery key.
+  A unique identifier for this recovery key, derived from the key via HKDF.
   <!--end-request-body-post-recoverykeys-recoveryKeyId-->

 * `recoveryData`: *validators.recoveryData*

   <!--begin-request-body-post-recoverykeys-recoveryData-->
-  Recovery Data is an encrypted bundle containing the user's kB.
+  An encrypted bundle containing the user's kB.
   <!--end-request-body-post-recoverykeys-recoveryData-->